-With Lewis (Chairman of the Board) and Neil (President & CEO) at the helm throughout the turn of the century, Price Chopper more than quadrupled in size, incorporating a "Best in Fresh" focus on superior quality meat, produce and seafood into the company's value-driven "More than a Store", 'one stop shopping' philosophies.
+At the turn of the century, Price Chopper had more than quadrupled in size, incorporating a "Best in Fresh" focus on superior quality meat, produce and seafood into the company's value-driven "More than a Store", 'one stop shopping' philosophies.
 This unprecedented growth was both organic and the result of several acquisitions made during the 1980's and 90's.

-Driven by a desire to be forever relevant in the eyes of the consumer, innovation under Neil and Lewis' dedicated tenure encompassed everything from the development of corporate brands, the Price Chopper AdvantEdge (loyalty) card and the company website to the establishment of Super Centers, and in-house sampling program, scratch artisan bakeries, bagel factories, a kosher store, international cheese, sushi and floral offers, the proliferation of natural and organic products and award-winning informational campaigns like "We Know Meat", "Be Seafood Smart" and "Healthy U", which have all resonated deeply with consumers.
-They have also overseen the development and implementation of authentic NYC-style deli restaurants named in honor of Ben & Bill, self check-outs and in-store coupon-generating technology.
+Driven by a desire to be forever relevant in the eyes of the consumer, innovation continued with everything from the development of corporate brands, the Price Chopper AdvantEdge (loyalty) card and the company website to the establishment of Super Centers, an in-house sampling program, scratch artisan bakeries, bagel factories, a kosher store, international cheese, sushi and floral offers, the proliferation of natural and organic products, self check-outs, in-store coupon-generating technology and the development of authentic NYC-style deli restaurants named in honor of Ben & Bill.

 The company's sustainability efforts, which include the development of a revolutionary CO2 refrigeration system technology and Leadership in Energy and Environmental Design (LEED) - certified construction planning for a new main office building and the next generation of stores, have set the industry standard, earning Price Chopper Superior Portfolio-Wide Energy Performance and "Best of the Best" Green Chill award status from the EPA and the coveted designation as a "Northeast Business Leader for Energy Efficiency" by NEEP.

-Today, the chain operates more than 130 stores in New York, Massachusetts, Vermont, Connecticut, Pennsylvania, and New Hampshire and is fueled by an extended family of more than 22,000 teammates who collectively own more than 47% of the company's privately held stock, making it one of the nation's largest privately held corporations that is predominantly employee-owned.
-With the fourth generation of Golubs - Lewis' sons, Jerel (President, Chief Executive Officer), David (Sr. VP Administration) and Christopher (Project Accountant) and Neil's daughter, Mona (VP Public Relations & Consumer & Marketing Services and the company spokesperson) - now fully engaged in the business, the thriving company continues to invest in its future through new locations, impactful product and service trends, customer engagement, health and wellness initiatives, environmental sustainability, progressive technology, digital marketing, e-commerce, social networking, and the succession and empowerment of its teammates.
+Today, the chain operates more than 130 stores in New York, Massachusetts, Vermont, Connecticut, Pennsylvania, and New Hampshire and is fueled by an extended family of more than 22,000 teammates who collectively own more than 45% of the company's privately held stock, making it one of the nation's largest privately held corporations that is predominantly employee-owned.
+The thriving company continues to invest in its future through new locations, impactful product and service trends, customer engagement, health and wellness initiatives, environmental sustainability, progressive technology, digital marketing, e-commerce, social networking, and the succession and empowerment of its teammates.
 And, while the climate and go-to-market strategies continue to evolve, the foundation of progressive innovation, cooperative employee relations and heartfelt community involvement laid by Ben and Bill so many years ago, remains unshaken.